VPPRN Patient-Powered Research

 - higher scores for fatigue

-- a larger percentage of patients with CNS vasculitis reported their vasculitis as currently active (this is a change from the scores at the July 2024 check-in where the rates were more closely aligned)
+- a higher percentage of patients with CNS vasculitis reported their vasculitis as currently active

 - Compared to patients with other forms of vasculitis, patients with CNS vasculitis reported the following: